 Runtime Workflow: When a user comes into the proximity of a video camera, the IoTA receives the camera BLE beacon that identifies the camera, camera network, and IRR.
-The IoTA retrieves camera- and network-specific privacy policies from IRR.
-It then selectively alerts the user if desired, or if the user has not set privacy preferences that cover the particular camera.
+The IoTA retrieves camera- and network-specific privacy policies from the IRR.
+It then selectively notifies the user if desired (e.g., based on settings selected by the user or preferences learned about the user) [38].
 User-specified privacy policies are then sent to the privacy mediator associated with the camera.
 In addition, the IoTA periodically sends heartbeat messages to indicate the continued presence of the user near the camera.
 At the privacy mediator, these heartbeat messages are used to narrow down the search space of OpenFace face recognition.
 Upon receiving the first heartbeat message of a new user, the privacy mediator VM retrieves and caches the 128-dimensional feature vectors for the user's face from a global database.
 It then quickly trains a linear SVM using the feature vectors of all nearby users, as indicated by recent heartbeat messages.
-As discussed in Figure 9, training a linear SVM takes less than 0.1 seconds for 50 people.
+As shown in Figure 7, training a linear SVM takes less than 0.1 seconds for 50 people.
 After a sufficient timeout interval, feature vectors that have not had a heartbeat message are removed from the set used for training, thereby keeping the SVM small and manageable.
 The privacy mediator VM performs denaturing on the video stream using RTFace as described in Section 4.
 The denatured video is then presented to video analytics VMs on the cloudlet.

-Training: Before a user can specify a privacy preference, his face needs to be recognizable by the system.
-OpenFace achieves the accuracy shown in Figure 8 by using just 20 training images per person.
-At a frame rate of 30 FPS, a few seconds of video at different face angles can provide more than enough training data.
+Training: Before a user can specify a privacy preference, his or her face needs to be recognizable by the system.
+OpenFace achieves the accuracy shown in Figure 6 by using just 20 training images per person.
+At a frame rate of 30fps, a few seconds of video at different face angles can provide more than enough training data.

-We have implemented a prototype face training website to which users can stream a short video for training, as shown in Figure 18.
-The website front-end accesses the device camera using HTML5 support in the browser, and transmits captured frames through the secure Websocket protocol.
-For each face detected in training images, the training web server extracts a 128-dimensional feature vector using OpenFace and stores them into a global database.
+We have implemented a prototype face training website to which users can stream a short video for training, as shown in Figure 15(b).
+The website front-end accesses the device camera using HTML5 support in the browser and transmits captured frames through the secure Websocket protocol.
+For each face detected in training images, the training web server extracts a 128-dimensional feature vector using OpenFace and stores them in a global database.
 At runtime, these feature vectors are retrieved by the privacy mediator VM when a user enters into the range of a camera.
+The global database that stores users' facial features needs to be secured and trusted.
+The communications between the trusted privacy mediator VM and the global database needs to be encrypted and employ mutual authentication to prevent rogue entities from accessing the feature vectors or for an entity to pose as the global database.
+When such a trusted domain is difficult to achieve, an alternative design is to store facial features securely on phones.
+When IoTA handshakes with nearby cloudlets, it can transmit the features just in time.
+The cloudlet then should remove the features from its local storage when a user goes out of range.